tc39/proposal-string-dedent/README.md

 - babel parser plugin allowing for unescaped backticks
 - a patch to typescript library types, since typescript will get upset about trying to use template literal tag as a template literal tag.
-- [for this readme] prior art - python, java and scala have similar features

 ## Q&A